localstack/docs/content/en/user-guide/aws/timestream/index.md

 ## Introduction

-LocalStack Pro contains basic support for Timestream time series databases, including these operations:
+LocalStack contains basic support for Timestream time series databases, including these operations:
 * Creating databases
 * Creating tables
 * Writing records to tables
 * Querying timeseries data from tables

 LocalStack supports Timestream via the Pro/Team offering, allowing you to use the Timestream APIs in your local environment.
 The supported APIs are available on our API Coverage Page ([Timestream-Query](https://docs.localstack.cloud/references/coverage/coverage_timestream-query/)/[Timestream-Write](https://docs.localstack.cloud/references/coverage/coverage_timestream-write/)), which provides information on the extent of Timestream integration with LocalStack.

 ## Getting Started